 In this post I discuss the following topics:

-To guide you through throwing a birthday party on a budget, here are some clever low-cost birthday tips and ideas.
+To guide you through throwing a budget birthday party, here are some clever low-cost birthday tips and ideas.

 You will find that hiring out a venue is the most expensive part of throwing a birthday party.
-So instead, opt to host the party at home.
+So instead, to achieve the perfect budget birthday party, opt to host the party at home.
 A home party is also more personal, and if you like making special touches along a theme, then not having to decorate a venue elsewhere saves time.
 I decorate my home the day before and then only have to worry about the actual event on the day.

 If the idea of filling your home with hyper eight-year-olds is too much to cope with, consider hiring out a low-cost venue like a community centre.
 These kinds of places tend to be reasonable to hire and a lot cheaper than fancy party venues.

 The easiest way to keep the cost of your child’s budget birthday party down is to keep the guest list as small as possible.
 Don’t worry about inviting the whole class, instead get your child to pick a few of their closest friends to come along.
 I find the less children invited, the more I can spoil them a little more anyway with the types of activities and the contents of their party bags!

 Birthday party invitations can be expensive, so instead of buying them, make them yourself.
 There are plenty of online tutorials explaining how to make fantastic DIY party invitations for a low cost.
 So, make sure to have a look online to get some ideas.

 I like to make my invitations on my computer and then print them out for classmates and email or post them to those who are not local to us.
 There are also many free invitations for download, you just need to take the time to search!

 All you will need to make DIY party invitations is coloured card, some fun bits and bobs, like stickers and sequins, and glue sticks or glue guns.
 Make sure to include your little one in the invitation making.